-Attracts many pollinators.
-Birds and other wildlife consume the fruit. birds include nuthatches, orioles, chickadees, titmice, and warblers.
+Birds and small mammals consume the fruit.
+Birds include nuthatches, orioles, chickadees, titmice, and warblers.

 Distribution and Planting Zones